KUKRETI07/Client_plus/README.md

 * Data Preprocessing & Cleaning

-*  Steps performed:
+ Steps performed:

-1. Handling Missing Values:
+1. Handling Missing Values

 2. Checked and handled missing values using imputation or removal where necessary.